ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 #### **H9.
-Connect control box Extension cables**
+Connect Control Box Extension cables**

-Connect the ends of the coiled 3.5mm extension cables to the bottom of the Barrel Connectors.
+Connect the ends of the the coiled 3.5mm extension cables to the bottom of the Barrel Connectors.
 These extension cables will eventually plug into the female TRS jacks on your control box.
 The wires should connect cleanly from left to right.

 <div align="center">
 <img src="images/Pictures/baseplatecomplete.jpg" width="350px" style="display: block; margin: 0 auto;">